Huaji-tye2007/ProgramDesignHW/README.md

  - Be careful with your making process to avoid wasting and annoying customers.
 5. Upgrade your stand to improve your service and attract more customers.

+## V2 Update

+- Added a new upgrade option: "扩大店铺" (Expand Store) to increase customer capacity.
+- Added a new upgrade option: "扩大仓库" (Expand Warehouse) to increase ingredient capacity.
+- Improved user interface for better gameplay experience.

 Note: This is a simple console-based game.
 Enjoy the retro gaming experience!
 More features and improvements may be added in future versions.
 Stay tuned!